ufal/histalign/Resources/README.md

 The other versions are all taken from the digital version of the following book:

-> Jouravel, A., & Sieber, J. (2024).
-The Greek and Slavonic Transmission of Methodius' De lepra.
-In K. Bracht, A. Jouravel, & J. Sieber (Eds.), Methodius of Olympus: De lepra: Interdisciplinary Approaches (pp. 11–30).
+> K. Bracht, A. Jouravel, & J. Sieber (Eds.), Methodius of Olympus: De lepra: Interdisciplinary Approaches.
 De Gruyter.

 All data minus version C were gracefully made available for non-commercial use to the Berlin-Brandenburgische Akademie der Wissenschaften.